LesTroisCroissants/distributed-auction-system/README.md

 ## Starting the client(s)

-Starting a client can be done by running the following command:
+Starting a client can be done by running the following command from the root directory:

 `go run client/client.go`